Elle Macpherson, 55, Wows In A Tiny Swimsuit In Sizzling Beach Photos

 @welleco Super elixir everyday … foundation of my wellness and beauty routine.
 40+ ingredients carefully combined and chosen to work together to amplify each ingredients effects.
 Discovering the importance of plant derived nutrition and supplementing the minerals that are not as readily available from our soil due to over farming – has been life changing.
 Having a routine helps me stick to what I know is really good for me.
 It shows on the outside , and I feel it in the inside. ????

-In the caption of both uploads, the mom of two revealed one of her secrets to keeping her body looking so good as she enthusiastically credited WelleCo for helping her to stay to fit and healthy.
+In the caption of both uploads, the mom of two revealed one of her secrets to keeping her body looking so good as she enthusiastically credited WelleCo for helping her stay so fit and healthy.

-In the first caption, she told fans that she drinks the brand’s super elixir every single day and even want on to describe it as being the “foundation of my wellness and beauty routine.”
+In the caption of her first upload, she told fans that she drinks the brand’s super elixir every single day, describing it as being the “foundation of my wellness and beauty routine.”

-She doubled down on her love for the healthy drink in the second post and added that she couples the healthy drink with “fresh air, movement, plant based diet, prayer and mediation” to stay so incredibly fit and healthy in her mid-50s.
+She doubled down on her love for the healthy drink in the second post and added that she couples the healthy drink with “fresh air, movement, plant based diet, prayer and mediation,” which she credits as her reason for staying so incredibly fit and healthy in her mid-50s.

 View this post on Instagram